-The City of Bentonville has a labor force of 58,374 workers.
-Total businesses are 2,341.
+The City of Bentonville has total employment of of 57,949 workers.
+Total businesses are 2,400.

 The innovative and entrepreneurial culture of the City of Bentonville has created an excited and opportunistic workforce.
 Companies that are looking to begin or expand can tap into Bentonville’s robust braintrust, the city’s most exceptional natural resource.
 Invest in Bentonville and discover why ideas that have been developed in a coffee shop or on the shop floor have led to exponential success.

 Bentonville Public Schools has a total enrollment of more than 17,200 and 22 school campuses.
 They also offer 100% virtual online scholl options for grades 5-12.
 The school district is committed to providing excellent education through innovative, inspiring learning experiences.
 Notably, the ACT and SAT scores far exceed the state and national averages and the district has a history of fostering National Merit Finalists.